stardustsuperwizard/simple-api/README.md

 # simple-api
  built with Python Flask

-This is a simple API that is use for local testing using SQLite.
+This is a simple Flask API (using SQLite) that is useful for local developlment.

 Data set used when building was found here: https://github.com/fivethirtyeight/data/tree/master/nba-forecasts